-[God] comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.
+[God] comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God.

 On that fateful Sunday morning in January 1996, Joy Dimerin’s beloved fiancé, Severino Bagtasos, was killed when a lone gunman stormed into the church that he pastored and shot him twice.
 Severino was killed on the first day of the Islamic holy month of Ramadan, in the predominantly Muslim town of Alat on Jolo Island, in southern Philippines.
 He had a zeal in reaching Muslims for Christ.
 Joy and Severino were supposed to get married in May 1997.